thediveo/kdenlive-project-analyzer/README.md

 - **timeline tracks configuration**, with track title and properties, such as muted, hidden, locked, and so on.
 - **internally added Transitions**, now this is something Kdenlive never shows you, but in case your project exhibits odd audio mixing or video compositing behavior, this may be the place to check:
-  - *video compositing transitions:* which ones and between which tracks, neatly sorted and grouped.
+  - **video compositing transitions:** which ones and between which tracks, neatly sorted and grouped.
-  - *audio mixing transitions:* which ones on which tracks.
+  - **audio mixing transitions:** which ones on which tracks.
 - **clip list**, just plain flat and sorted by name (no folders here).

+# Online Kdenlive Project Analyzer

+You can try our [Kdenlive Project Analyzer online](https://thediveo.github.io/kdenlive-project-analyzer/kdenlive-project-analyzer.html)
+(Firefox only), checking your Kdenlive project files.
+As the analyzer runs locally inside your web browser we and GitHub won't ever see your precious projects.

-# Installation
+# Local Installation

 There is no specific installation; simply download/clone this project into its own directory.
+That's all.

 # Starting the Analyzer